pdxparrot/ggj2020/SETUP.md

 ### Player / Game Viewer

-* Cinemachine Viewer
-  * Add CinemachineBrain to Camera
-  * Create a new layer for each potential viewer
-  * **TODO:** Need to make sure we put each viewer on its own layer
-  * Set the Virtual Camera Body to Transposer
-  * Set the Virtual Camera Aim to Composer

-* **TODO:** OLD
-* Create a new Player/GameViewer script that overrides one of the Core/Game Viewers and implements the IPlayerViewer interface
+* Create a new Player/GameViewer script that overrides one of the Core Game Viewers and implements the IPlayerViewer interface
-  * Implement the required interface
 * Create an empty Prefab and add the project Viewer script to it
   * Layer: Viewer
+  * Configure any additional settings as required
   * Add a camera under the prefab (Camera)
     * Clear Flags: Solid Color (or Skybox for a skybox)
     * Background: Opaque Black (or Default for a skybox)
     * Remove the Audio Listener
+    * Add CinemachineBrain to Camera
     * Add a Post Process Layer component to the Camera object
       * Set the Layer to PostProcessing
-      * Uncheck Directly to Camera Target
+      * Make sure Directly to Camera Target is unchecked
   * Attach the Camera to the Viewer component
   * Add another camera under the prefab (UI Camera)
     * Clear Flags: Solid Color